vinicomv/dwm/README.md

 note to myself: edit the paths in config.h so it works univerally.

 ## Patches
-* vanitygaps (I find the gaps aesthetically pleasant and really good to give your desktop a more organized feeling).
+* vanitygaps (I find the gaps aesthetically pleasant.
+It makes my desktop look cleaner and organized).
 * restartsig (to restart dwm withou having to kill and startx everytime, useful for testing pywal color schemes and patches).
 * actualfullscreen (just as the name says, an actual fullscreen patch).
 * pertag (so I can have specific layouts for specific tags)